Hosamov/exclusions-db/README.md

   sorted list.

 ## 7/27/2023
-- ❌ FIX: Pending for lifetime exclusions being displayed in lifetime list
+- ✔ Fixed bug that was allowing pending lifetime exclusions be displayed in regular lifetime list
-- ❌ FIX: auto-populate "Detailed Description" field when a new exclusion is added
+- ✔ Fixed auto-populate "Detailed Description" field when a new exclusion is added.
+Also added placeholder values for description and and detailed description textareas in new-exclusion.pug.

 ## PLANNED FEATURES:
 - Email users - opt in when new exclusion has been added to the list